koolgax99/straw-hat-coders/README.md

 # straw-hat-coders
-We will help you getting out of your depression and sadness.
+We will help you in getting out of depression and pain.